How GPS Fleet Management Systems Work: Technology and Process Explained

 • Cellular networks enable real-time data transmission

-• Cloud platforms provide scalable data processing
+• Cloud platforms provide adaptable data processing

 • Mobile applications offer flexible user access

-• Integration capabilities extend system functionality
+• Integration method extend system functionality

 • Analytics transform data into actionable insights